 Kurt is an author and one of the original editors for the American Bankruptcy Institute, Volo Circuit Court Opinion First Responder, 7th Circuit.

-Kurt is recognized by the Leading Lawyers Network as a top Illinois lawyer in the areas of commercial bankruptcy and workout law, as well as creditors’ rights since 2008.
+Kurt is recognized as a SuperLawyer, and has been recognized by the Leading Lawyers Network as a top Illinois lawyer in the areas of commercial bankruptcy and workout law, as well as creditors’ rights since 2008.

 In the Community